Mantaray (album)

 Mantaray is the debut solo album by English singer Siouxsie.
-It was released in September 2007 by W14 Music on Universal Records, four years after the final album of the Creatures, Hái!.
+It was released in September 2007 by W14 Music on Universal Records.
 After her first solo tour in 2004, Siouxsie wanted to collaborate with other musicians.
 She met Steve Evans and Charlie Jones, both of them arranged the songs and produced the record.
 Upon release, Mantaray was well received by critics, with praise focused on Siouxsie's voice and the different compositional styles.